7 minute read

 A built-in control displays when the amounts entered do not equal the total amount being amortized.
 This template provides an easy way for accountants to handle prepaids, eliminating the need to manually set up and manage spreadsheets.

-Account Reconciliations also integrates with Transaction Matching to provide automated analysis of transaction details.
+Account Reconciliations also integrates with BlackLine Transaction Matching to provide automated analysis of transaction details.
 The integration of these products with Journal Entry centralizes all information concerning a given journal in one easily accessible place with comments, documents, and links to underlying matching transactions and reconciling items.

 In addition, BlackLine Variance Analysis monitors fluctuations in account balances and helps identify errors that require adjusting journal entries.

-Learn more about how your F&A organization can make the move to modern accounting by centralizing, managing, and automating journal entries.
+Get your copy of this white paper to learn more about how your F&A organization can make the move to modern accounting by centralizing, managing, and automating journal entries.